 According to a recent Gallup survey, only 26% of employees say that the feedback they receive actually helps them to improve their work.

-So I’ve developed a formula and a foundation for giving feedback so that it’s not only effective, but it gets you the results you’re looking for.
+I’ve developed a formula and a foundation for giving feedback that’s not only effective, but it gets you the results you’re looking for.

 Most importantly, before giving anyone feedback, you must ensure that these three things are in place.